-The Relocation Scholarship is paid annually as a lump sum payment, which I normally coincides with the start of the academic year.
+The Relocation Scholarship is paid annually as a lump sum payment, which normally coincides with the start of the academic year.

-102.4.1 Commonwealth Accommodation Scholarship (CAS), or equivalent, and Relocation Scholarship
+102.4.1 Indigenous Commonwealth Accommodation Scholarship , or equivalent, and Relocation Scholarship

-A student cannot qualify for a relocation scholarship if they are likely to receive a CAS or an equivalent Commonwealth scholarship or grant in the same period.
+A student cannot qualify for a relocation scholarship if they are likely to receive an Indigenous Commonwealth Accommodation Scholarship or an equivalent Commonwealth scholarship or grant in the same period.

-If a student has received a relocation scholarship on the basis that they were not likely to receive a CAS or an equivalent Commonwealth scholarship or grant in the next twelve months, and they are subsequently made an offer of a CAS or an equivalent Commonwealth scholarship or grant for that period that they intend to accept, then the Secretary may review the original decision and find that the student did not qualify for the relocation scholarship at the qualification time.
+If a student has received a relocation scholarship on the basis that they were not likely to receive an Indigenous Commonwealth Accommodation Scholarship or an equivalent Commonwealth scholarship or grant in the next twelve months, and they are subsequently made an offer of an Indigenous Commonwealth Accommodation Scholarship or an equivalent Commonwealth scholarship or grant for that period that they intend to accept, then the Secretary may review the original decision and find that the student did not qualify for the relocation scholarship at the qualification time.
 This would mean the relocation scholarship becomes a debt and is subject to existing debt recovery provisions (see 102.4.6).